SamCodes96/BlazorFaceRecog/README.md

 The recognition logic only supports one face at a time.

 Use the `Train` button to manage saved faces.
 Currently only JPEG images are supported for training.

+The `Scan Quality` slider adjusts the quality of the frames sent for scanning.
+Lower quality is better when dealing with a slow network, but the compression may affect recognition negatively if the camera quality is already low.
+Likewise setting it too high with a high resolution camera may be too much for SignalR to handle.

 ### Configuration
 The server is configured with an appsettings.json file.
 There are a few different settings available to configure the app: